 The first step in managing your business risk is understanding it.

-One major reason why small businesses close their doors is due to poor risk assessment, but knowing how to properly manage business risk will help you become among the 44% of businesses that remain in business longer than 4 years.
+One major reason why small businesses close their doors is due to poor risk assessment, but knowing how to properly manage business risk and perform business risk analysis will help you become among the 44% of businesses that remain in business longer than 4 years.
 There are risks that are common to all small businesses, and as a small business owner, you are also aware of the specific risks to your own business.
 While a broken wrist might be a huge problem for a plumber or photographer, it’s possible that a yoga instructor could easily work around it for a few weeks.
 In addition, there may be risks for a new business that differ to those for an established business.
-It’s important to consider both common small business risks and those that are unique to your business when compiling all the factors you need to consider.
+It’s important to consider both common risks faced by small businesses and those that are unique to your business when compiling all the factors you need to consider.

-Here’s a list of examples of a few business risks that you should consider:
+Here’s a list of business risks examples that you should consider:

 This could be caused by theft or by physical damage, such as items breaking, weather damage or burst pipes.